traveloka/terraform-aws-elasticache-memcached/README.md

 - ElastiCache Parameter Group, input variable that require the information from this resource are, `parameter_group_name`
 - Security Group,  input variable that require the information from this resource are, `security_group_ids`
 - ElastiCache Subnet Group,  input variable that require the information from this resource are, `subnet_group_name`
-- SNS Topic, input variable that require the information from this resource are, `notification_topic_arn`
+- (optional) SNS Topic, input variable that require the information from this resource are, `notification_topic_arn`

 Please note that some of the above resources may be optional it depends on the parameter you filled in the module input